janKekanSan/jankekansan.github.io/pages/sona/preps.md

 Most of the time, it makes things confusing!
 What does it mean when [jan ala li kepeken sona]{.tokipona}?
 Or when [mi tawa musi sama sina ala]{.tokipona}?

 The first is something like "Not-people" or "Non-persons" use knowledge.
 And the second is "I dance the same way as not-you."
-These are confusing!
+These can be confusing- make sure you clarify yourself with another sentence, or restate!

 </details>